-Bond Counsel is not rendering any opinion as to any Federal tax matters other than those described under the caption "PART 8 - TAX MATTERS", nor is it updating or reissuing its original approving opinions with respect to each of the Reoffered Bonds.
+Bond Counsel is not rendering any opinion as to any Federal tax matters in connection with the remarketing of the Reoffered Bonds, nor is it updating or reissuing its original approving opinions with respect to each of the Reoffered Bonds.
 Prospective investors, particularly those who may be subject to special rules described above, are advised to consult their own tax advisors regarding the federal tax consequences of owning and disposing of the Reoffered Bonds, as well as any tax consequences arising under the laws of any state or other taxing jurisdiction.